Aberdeen Campus, Oatridge Campus

 In addition to that, you'll gain more general business knowledge, including event management, supervisory and organisational skills and an introduction to marketing.

 The course offers Riding or Non-Riding options at both campuses.

 Example modules: Equine Grassland Management; Equine Behaviour; Equine Business Management; Planning Equine Facilities; Managing an Event; Introduction to Marketing.

-2 Highers CC including English or a science subject plus English and Maths at National 5, or relevant national qualifications at SCQF Level 6.
+2 Highers CC including English or a science subject plus English and Maths at National 5, or NC Horse Care, or Horse Care (Advanced Certificate).
 Two weeks' practical work experience.

 If applying for the riding option, you require recorded evidence of riding ability, to include a minimum of walk, trot, canter and jumping, should be submitted along with the application.